sav-che/TL-2/Authors/Pavlov, Nikolai Vasilievich {std. Pavlov}.md

-> [!cite] BHL link: this entry starts at [page 116](https://www.biodiversitylibrary.org/item/103624#page/130/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 116](https://www.biodiversitylibrary.org/page/33189587) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pavlov, Nikolai Vasilievich (1893-1971), Russian botanist at the Academy of Sciences of Kazakhstan at Alma Ata; specialist on Allium, Astragalus and Artemisia. (*Pavlov*).
+Pavlov, Nikolai Vasilievich (1893-1971), Russian botanist at the Academy of Sciences of Kazakhstan at Alma Ata; specialist on Allium, Astragalus and Artemisia.
+**Abbreviated name**: *Pavlov*

 #### Herbarium and types